searchdiscovery/client-jnj-ga4-dl-spec/events/tabs/select_tab.md

 # Select Tab

-Fire whenever a user selects a tab item.
+Fire whenever a user selects a an item out of a tabset that asynchronously updates the page.
+Do not use this for navigation menus as those should be covered by [menu data attributes](/data-attributes/menus.md).

 ## HTML Data Attributes